flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/elec.md

 ### APU GEN

 - ON:
-    - The APU generator is powered and if parameters are normal  and the EXT PWR line contactor is open, the line contactor closes.
+    - The APU generator is powered if parameters are normal and the EXT PWR line contactor is open, the line contactor closes.
 The bus tie contactor closes automatically if engine GENs are not operating.
 - OFF:
     - The generator is unpowered and the line contactor opens.
 The fault circuit is reset.
 - FAULT:
     - See GEN 1 or 2 FAULT.
     - No APU GEN FAULT light is shown if APU speed is too low or if EXT PWR or ENG GEN provide power.

 ### BUS TIE